zuozhenggh/learning-library/data-management-library/database/data-guard/data-guard-across-regions/create-your-vcn/create-your-vcn.md

 9. Click Next and then Click Create.
 Your cloud network will be created quickly.

+## **STEP 3:** Create the second Virtual Cloud Network on your Peer Region
-10. Now do the same steps and create another VCN on your peer region.
-Switch to your peer region and create your VCN with the wizard.
+Now do the same steps as above and create another VCN on your peer region.
+1. Switch to your peer region and create your VCN with the wizard.

 Remember it must be in the same compartment but with a different CIDR block.

 You may now [proceed to the next lab](#next).